Heydarchi/SELinux-Explorer/README.md

 # SELinux-Explorer

+## !!
+The README file needs to be updated !!
 ### A utility helping developers to explorer SELinux policies.
 (At present it supports Android SELinux)
 This project was started as a tool to use through the command line.
 But after some time I realized that it's crucial to have a GUI.
 Having a GUI helps to provide more facilities alongside the analyzer such as filtering the result to generate custom output.